palewire/first-pull-request/docs/mission.md

 If you complete this class, you will gain a basic understanding of how to submit an open-source software patch on [github.com](https://github.com), the leading code-management site.

-You will fork a code repository, make edits to the source and then propose your changes be included in the original project.
+You will explore a code repository, make edits to the source and then propose your changes be included in the original project.
 This pattern, known as a [pull request](https://docs.github.com/en/pull-requests), is fundamental to the process that allows developers around the world to collaborate.

 [![cummings.ee](_static/img/cummings-archive.png)](https://cummings.ee)